-[00:56:24] Carol Berkin: Well, I have a different view on why parties had to develop.
-The original idea of 18 century men, who were not professional politicians, but were men of a certain social class that believed it was their obligation to serve in government.
-They thought that once you were elected, each person should vote his own individual judgment and moral position, that everyone was to vote as they independently thought.
+[00:57:16.0] Carol Berkin: Well, I have a different view on why parties had to develop.
+The original idea of 18th century men who were not professional politicians, but were men of a certain social class that believed it was their obligation to serve in government.
+They thought that once you were elected, each person should vote his own individual judgment and moral position that everyone was to vote as they independently thought.
 Well, if you did that, you'd never pass any law at all.
-I mean unless you could link the lower House to the Senate to the Executive in some fashion, you would have 100 different views, and no bill could ever pass.
-So in a sense, political parties operate to make the government work, that is they operate so that a block in the House can pass a law and a block in the Senate can approve it.
-And the president can either veto it or support it and administer it.
+I mean, unless you could link the lower house to the Senate, to the executive in some fashion, you would have a hundred different views.
+No bill could ever pass.

-[00:57:41] Carol Berkin: And so in a sense, political parties are the glue that hold these highly disparate segments of the government together.
-And the idea that you vote your individual conscience it is, is very high-minded, but it doesn't, doesn't really, doesn't really work.
-And I think that as long as we have both the division of power, in federal government, and then the division of power between the state and the federal government, you really need political parties.
+[00:58:14.5] Carol Berkin: So, in a sense, political parties operate to make the government work.
+That is, they operate so that a block in the house can pass a law and a block in the Senate can approve it and the President can either veto it or support it and administer it.
+And so, in a sense, political parties are the glue that hold these highly disparate segments of the government together.
+And the idea that you vote your individual conscience is very high minded, but it doesn't really work.
+And I think that as long as we have both the division of power in the federal government and then the division of power between the state and the federal government, you really need political parties.

-[00:58:17] Jeffrey Rosen: You really need political parties, is a powerful note of optimism perhaps to end this great discussion on.
-Thank you so much, Bill Brands and Carol Berkin, for illuminating and teaching us so much about this crucial period in American history.
+[00:59:13.4] Jeffery Rosen: You really need political parties, is a powerful note of optimism perhaps to end this great discussion on.
+Thank you so much, Bill Brands and Carol Berkin for illuminating and teaching us so much about this crucial period in American history.
 Dear friends who are watching, thank you so much for taking an hour out of your day to learn about American history.
-And please read Bill Brands and Carol Berkin's books beginning with, but certainly not ending with, their most recent ones.
-Founding Partisans: Hamilton, Madison, Jefferson, Adams and the Brawling Birth of American Politics, by by Bill Brands.
-And A Sovereign People: The Crisis of the 1790s and the Birth of American Nationalism, by Carol Berkin.
+And please read Bill Brands and Carol Berkin's books beginning with but certainly not ending with their most recent ones, Founding Partisans, Hamilton, Madison, Jefferson, Adams, and the Brawling Birth of American Politics by Bill Brands and A Sovereign People: The Crisis of the 1790s and The Birth of American Nationalism by Carol Berkin.
 Bill Brands and Carol Berkin, thank you so much for joining.

-[00:59:01] H. W. Brands: My pleasure.
+[01:00:00.6] H.W.
+Brands: My pleasure.

-[00:59:02] Carol Berkin: Thank you.
+[01:00:02.7] Carol Berkin: Thank you.